 Best American Cars According to Consumer Reports

 They are listed under 10 different categories and only best-rated car from every single category has made the list.
 This leaves us thinking: “Could have this list been arranged differently if that wasn’t the case?”
 In other words, could one category feature more than a single car, thus eliminating another category?
 In any case, you’ll also notice that this list doesn’t feature categories like compact SUV or mid-size pickups.
 That’s because no American manufacturer has any models in these categories that have earned Consumer Reports’ recommendation.
 Yes; apart from having to fulfill a certain overall rating requirements, these vehicles have to get Consumer Reports’ recommended badge as well.
 As for the overall scores themselves, Consumer Reports weigh the final mark between criteria like road tests, reliability, owner satisfaction, and safety.
 Finally, neither of these models has to have “Made in America” badge.
 After all, there are less than 10 cars earning that moniker this year according to American Automobile Labeling Act.
-You know the drill; just hit next to begin.
+Let’s look at the best and most reliable American cars out there!

 Chevrolet Sonic LT (1.8L)